csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 #### What Might My Average Day Look Like?

-Honestly, as basic as this question might seem, it’s amazing just how little of a role becomes apparent until you’ve started working there—that’s a little too late for any surprises.
+Honestly, as basic as this question might seem, it’s amazing just how little of a role becomes apparent until you’ve started working there — that’s a little too late for any surprises.
 Asking for a rough idea of what your typical day might look like forces the interviewer to envisage you successfully in the role, and to give deliberate thought to what exactly they will expect of you.